aMarkusa/RF-controller/README.md

 ## Description
 This was apart of a project course during my freshman year.
 My teams project was a RC-car, and my area of responsibility was the controller.
 The controller had include a joystick and programmable buttons.
 Furthermore, it had to display the speed of the car, be handheld, and battery-powered. <br />
 The controller is powered by a 7.4 Li-Po battery.
 The voltage is regulated by a LM2940T low-dropout regulator to 5V.
 This 5V powers the microcontroller and the display.
 The voltage is further regulated to 3.3V for the radio module by a LD33CV-regulator.
+The case for the controller was 3D-printed.

 ### Controls
 The readings from the joystick gets processed by the microcontroller and sent to the car via the radio module.
 There are also 4 programmable buttons which can be used based on needs.
 We used one of the buttons to light a LED on the car.<br />